SeanNHarris/modular-coevolution-examples/geneticprogramming/twocars/readme.md

 And that's all we need to define the agent class, thanks to the provided template.
 Without the BaseGPTreeAgent superclass, the code isn't especially longer, but it's a lot more unintuitive to get right due to some details of the base agent design which may change in the future.

+You can find a completed example of the agent class in [agents/twocarsgpagent.py](agents/twocarsgpagent.py).

 ## Genetic Programming